fmerg/pymerkle/docs/target/source/api.rst

 State
 =====

-The current *state* of the tree is uniquely determined by its current root-hash.
+The *state* of the tree is uniquely determined by its current root-hash.
 This can be retrieved as follows:

 .. code-block:: python